-Ms. Renee recently relocated from Illinois comes to the Village in 2013 with 20 years experience working with children, a AAS in Childcare and Guidance and a B.S. in Business Management.
-She was a head start teacher in Illinois and loves the fact that the Village is NAEYC accredited.
-Ms. Renee has been married for 12 years and has two beautiful children Keeton 9 and Allison 10.
+Ms. Renee joined Village Family in 2013, and has worked with children for more than 20 years.
+Mrs. Grisham has earned an AAS in Childcare and Guidance and a BS in Business Management.
+In Illinois, Mrs. Grisham taught in the Head Start program.
+Ms. Renee has been married for 12 years and has two children, Keeton and Allison.
 When Ms. Renee is not in the classroom she enjoys cooking and learning more about Early Childhood Education.

 Marianty Muniz Atelierista (Art Teacher)

-JoAnn Navarro Pre K/VPK Teacher and Team Leader
+Jo-Ann Navarro Pre-Kindergarten/VPK Teacher and Team Leader/Curriculum Coordinator

 Mrs. Jo-Ann Navarro is the most senior PreK/VPK teacher at The Village ELC.
-She began her employment in August 2001 and has become the team leader, supervising seven PreK/VPK teachers.
-Mrs. Navarro and her team have repeatedly achieved the highest VPK scores in the greater Brandon area when their students are tested upon their entrance to kindergarten.
-She has earned her CDA/FCCPC and will complete her A.A. in Early Childhood Education in December 2012.
-Her duties at The Village have recently expanded to include curriculum support and guidance to all teachers.
+She joined The Village teaching team in August 2001 and now serves as team leader, supervising seven Pre-Kindergarten/VPK teachers.
+Mrs. Navarro and her team have consistently achieved the highest VPK scores in the greater Brandon area.
+She has earned CDA and FCCPC credentials and is currently working on earning an AA in early childhood education.
+Mrs. Navarro’s additional duties at The Village include providing curriculum support and guidance to all teachers.
 One aspect of teaching that fulfills Mrs. Navarro is helping her students learn appropriate social and behavioral skills that will help them be successful in kindergarten.
-In her off time, Jo-Ann enjoys family time with husband Jayme, son Jayme, a Newsome High School junior, and daughter Joanelle, a University of Miami junior.
+When she is not at school, Mrs. Navarro enjoys family time with husband and two children, Joanelle and Jayme.

 Teresa Harwood is completing her first year of teaching VPK at The Village ELC.
 She taught VPK the previous year and two years of preschool 3’s prior to that.
 She enjoys her profession of teaching and nurturing children.
 Her goal is to help them develop and grow to their best abilities so as to have a great foundation for academic success throughout their development.
 Mrs. Harwood has lived in the Valrico area for 25 years, has been married for 24 years, and is the mother or 4 children ages 12, 10, 7, and 2.
 Her hobbies include photography and being a dance and soccer mom!